IMThammoud/URL-Download-Tool/README.md

 For local testing purposes there is a Windows binary too.

 # To Do List:
+* Check if URL Form is empty before submitting on clientSide or Send error Response from Server if URL is invalid
 * ~~Find a way to give the downloaded video an unique name for each Request (ServerSide).~~
 * ~~Let the App handle concurrent Requests so Requests do not interrupt each other.~~
 * ~~Add options to select MP3 or MP4 Download (Or more).~~